The best deals at Amazon ahead of Amazon Prime Day

 65" Amazon Fire TV, $500 (reduced from $600)

-The 65-inch screen of this OLED smart TV features over 8 million self-lit pixels.
+The screen of this 65-inch LG OLED smart TV features over 8 million self-lit pixels.
 The TV comes with Google Assistant and Alexa built in.
 The LG device's a9 Gen4 AI processor adjusts picture and sound automatically.

 Right now at Amazon you can score a discount on Apple's newest sweat- and water-resistant earbuds, the Apple AirPods Pro.